kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/OperatingModes.md

-# HomeKit Integration: Operating Modes
+# Homekit Integration: Operating Modes

-This document describes the different operating modes of the OpenHAB HomeKit integration, including configuration approaches and advanced scenarios.
+This document describes the different operating modes of the OpenHAB Homekit integration, including configuration approaches and advanced scenarios.

 ---